tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 043.md

 	- There is a lot of horse-related artwork within the house.
 - [[Arken Highbloom|Arken]] goes and checks out with [[Raven]] is doing.
 Her brain hurts from potion making, obviously.
 - [[Keth]] goes to peak inside of the house.
 It appears to be "drawing rooms" that people would historically wait in.
 It seems in disrepair.
+- [[Arken Highbloom|Arken]] jumps up on the roof, I guess.
+- What is our play?
+No clue!